Our local history conferences

 Saturday 21 October 2023 at Our Lady’s College, 15 Chester Road, Annerley

-Talks will be given on the history of the Stephens Shire, including local railway and tram history, the Stephens Scout Group, Chinese in Stephens, the cemetery, Tennyson, Yeronga Aboriginal history, the Congregational church, the Wilderness and Tarragindi, the eminent Dr Winterbottom and WWII war heroes.
+Talks were given on the history of the Stephens Shire, including local railway and tram history, the Stephens Scout Group, Chinese in Stephens, the South Brisbane Cemetery, Tennyson, Yeronga Aboriginal history, the Congregational church, the Wilderness and Tarragindi, the eminent Dr Winterbottom and WWII war heroes.

 The Women of Stephens Conference 2021